Mario Melchiot

 Mario Dino Patrick Melchiot (born 4 November 1976) is a Dutch former professional footballer who played as a defender.
 He played both as a right-back and as a centre-back, and also occasionally played in midfield.
+He represented the Netherlands national football team at UEFA Euro 2008, and mostly played abroad for football clubs in England, France and Qatar.

 Early life

 Melchiot was born and raised in Amsterdam, living with his two brothers and two sisters.
 He enjoyed a close relationship with his eldest brother, Winston, who acted as Mario's mentor after their parents split up.
-When Winston died of a heart attack at the age of 25, Melchiot considered giving up football.
+When Winston died of a heart attack at the age of 25 in 1996, Melchiot considered giving up football.

 Club career

 Ajax

 Melchiot started his career in the youth system at Ajax, and made his debut in the 1996–97 season.
 He scored his first goal for the club in the semi-final of the Champions League in a 4–1 defeat against Juventus.
 Melchiot spent three seasons at the club, winning the Eredivisie in 1998 and the KNVB Cup in 1998 and 1999.
 In the summer of 1999, he signed a three-year contract with Chelsea under the Bosman ruling.